-This course is suitable for those who want to gain a greater awareness of mental health, to detect early symptoms of some mental health illnesses and the skills to support their own and others’ positive wellbeing.
+This course is for those looking to improve their knowledge of mental health conditions and to learn the skills to support their own and others’ wellbeing in the workplace.

 Please be aware that this course focuses on employees in the workplace and covers subjects that some people may find distressing, including suicide and self-harm.
-If an attendee feels overwhelmed they can leave the course at any time.
+If a delegate feels overwhelmed, they can leave the course at any time.